-After what seemed like an eternity of winter and a rather dismal spring, summer is finally creeping up on us.
+After what seemed like an eternity of spring, summer is finally creeping up on us.
 Along with warm weather and blue skies, summer also brings the risk of skin damage.
 Most of us think putting a bit of factor 50 sun cream on our children will be enough, but it’s not.

 Skin is the largest organ that humans have, and it’s really important that we look after it throughout our lives.
 Mistreating it in your youth could come back to bite you in decades to come, which is why it’s even more important to drum good skincare into your children from as early as possible.